angelabytes/JavaScriptSBA/README.md

 ### Dependencies

-No dependencies uses JavaScript, HTML5 and CSS.
+Not currently deployed so, use live server.
+Stack includes: JavaScript, HTML5 and CSS.

 ## Authors